 St. Joseph’s Catholic Infant and Junior Schools helped to form part of the award application.

-We are going to launch the Cafod Live Simply Award for Schools, in January 2023.
+We launched the Cafod Live Simply Award for Schools, in January 2023.

-Mark Maughan from Cafod delivered an assembly to our community, on Friday 13th January to launch the schools’ Live Simply Awards.
+Mark Maughan from Cafod delivered an assembly to our community.

 Within the assemblies, we discussed our current contribution to ‘Living Simply’: